logzio/logz-docs/_source/logzio_collections/_technical-notes/_README.md

 ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ****** ******

 TO ADD A NEW TECHNICAL NOTE:
-1. In https://github.com/logzio/logz-docs/tree/develop/_source/logzio_collections/_customer-announcements, click **Create new file**.
+1. In https://github.com/logzio/logz-docs/tree/develop/_source/logzio_collections/_technical-notes, click **Create new file**.

-2. Give the file a name (and `.md` extension), and add frontmatter.
+2. Give the file a name (and `.md` extension) and add frontmatter.
 Give your note today's date, in YYYY-MM-DD format.
-Leave a blank line after the frontmatter.
+Start on line 1, and leave a blank line after the frontmatter.
 ---
 title: Your fancy title
 updated: YYYY-MM-DD